German Wirehaired Pointer: The Versatile Hunter

 Breed Group

-The German Wirehaired Pointer is classified as a member of the Sporting Group by major kennel clubs and organizations, such as the American Kennel Club (AKC) and the United Kennel Club (UKC).
+The German Wirehaired Pointer is classified as a member of the Sporting Group by major kennel clubs and organisations, such as the American Kennel Club (AKC) and the United Kennel Club (UKC).
 This group is composed of breeds bred for their hunting abilities, whether pointing, flushing, or retrieving game.
 GWPs excel in these pursuits and are valued as versatile gun dogs.

 Breed Size